’90 Day Fiancé’ Stars Open Up About Dating Outside The United States

 This season also features Darcey, who is now officially done with ex-boyfriend Jesse and hoping her new British man, Tom, will be the one she marries.
 Angela and Michael will also be returning to the series, along with TLC newcomers Caesar and Maria, Avery and Omar, and Benjamin and Akinyi, as previously reported by The Inquisitr.

-90 Day Fiancé: Before the 90 Days airs on Sundays on TLC.
+TLC’s 90 Day Fiancé: Before the 90 Days airs on Sundays.